 A favorite flavoring all over the world, pepper is used in a different way by each cuisine: Caribbean chefs flavor their dishes with habanero; in Thailand they prefer prik kee noo; in Ethiopia they enjoy piri piri; and the Brazilians use malagueta.
 (For the extremely local, no Chicago dog is complete unless it comes with sport peppers!)
 Use these top tips to ensure the best pepper harvest year after year in your garden, because every bite is worth savoring.

 Every year brings new cultivars and favorites along with the trusted pepper favorites.
 This year’s picks encompass a variety of flavors.
 'Joe's Long Cayenne' is a sturdy, problem-free plant that sets dozens of bright red, hot, delicious fruits.
 'Red Marconi' is tasty and sweet—try it on a turkey burger, or simply roasted.
 'Bulgarian Carrot' looks like its namesake, but tastes both hot and fruity.
-Other top picks of 2016?
-Read on.
+Read on for other top pics.

 Capsicum baccatum 'Aji Cristal'